waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Trust Pathfinder Output:** If `find_path` reports 'No path found' to a seemingly reachable location, trust the tool.
 It is analyzing the raw map data and has likely identified an obstacle or layout issue (like one-way paths or impassable terrain) that is not immediately obvious.
 Re-examine the map visually to understand the blockage instead of assuming the tool is bugged.
 - **Interaction vs. Line of Sight:** If direct interaction with a trainer-like NPC results in a dialogue loop, the battle trigger is likely entering their line of sight.
 If both methods fail, they may not be a battlable trainer.
 - **Positional Awareness:** Always verify my own coordinates and the coordinates of relevant NPCs before using a targeted tool like `stun_npc`.
 Wasting a turn on an unnecessary action is a failure of observation.
 - **EXECUTION DISCIPLINE:** A plan is useless if not executed.
-I recently failed by stating my intent to use automation tools but then manually pressing buttons, directly contradicting my own strategy.
-This is a critical failure.
-I MUST ensure my actions in `buttons_to_press` or `tools_to_call` perfectly match the plan articulated in my thoughts.
+I must ensure my actions perfectly match the plan articulated in my thoughts.
 Defaulting to automation is not optional; it is a core principle.
 - **Notepad Edit Precision:** When using `notepad_edit` with the `replace` action, the `old_text` must be an exact match.
 If an edit fails because the text is not found, it's possible the change was already successfully applied in a previous turn.
 Verify the current notepad content before retrying.
 - **Data Structure Verification:** Do not assume data structures or sorting order within the game (e.g., inventory lists).
 Always verify against direct observation before building automation that relies on it.
 A faulty assumption about data will lead to tool failure.
 - **Blocked Movement vs. Battle Start:** A 'Movement Blocked' alert does not guarantee a wild battle has started.
 I must wait for the battle screen text to appear before assuming I am in a battle and pressing 'A' to advance dialogue.
 This prevents wasted turns from incorrect assumptions.
 - **Tool Output for Autopress:** When a custom tool has `autopress_buttons: true`, its `print()` output MUST be a valid JSON array of strings.
 Any other text, such as debug statements, will corrupt the output and cause a JSON parsing error.
-- **Verify Location After Transitions:** After any map transition (entering/exiting a building or route), I must immediately verify my current map ID and coordinates from the Game State Information to prevent severe hallucinations about my location.
+- **Verify Location After Transitions:** After any map transition (entering/exiting a building or route), I MUST immediately verify my current map ID and coordinates from the Game State Information to prevent severe hallucinations about my location.
 - **Tool Debugging Logic:** When a tool fails repeatedly in a predictable way (e.g., always selecting the wrong item), the problem is likely a core logic or syntax error, not a simple timing issue.
 I must investigate the code itself rather than just tweaking parameters like sleep timers.
 - **Execution Errors:** I must ensure my actions match my plan.
 A recent failure was caused by manually pressing buttons (`B`, `A`) instead of calling the intended tool, which wasted a turn and accomplished nothing.
 I must double-check that I am pressing the `tool` button when my plan is to use a tool.
 - **Struggle Mechanic Failure:** Repeatedly selecting a 0 PP move does not trigger Struggle in this game.
 If a Pokémon runs out of PP, the only viable options are to switch out or use an item.
 Do not get stuck in a loop trying to force Struggle.
 - **Tool Robustness:** Tools must be written to handle all likely edge cases.
 A tool failing because a target is already selected indicates a lack of robust design.
 Fixing such flaws immediately is critical to maintaining automation efficiency.
 - **Proactive Automation:** I must not wait until a manual task becomes a major bottleneck before automating it.
 If I identify any repetitive, complex, or error-prone manual action, creating a tool or agent to handle it becomes an immediate high-priority task, superseding non-critical gameplay actions.
 Deferring automation is a strategic failure.
-- **Verify Location After Transitions:** After any map transition (entering/exiting a building or route), I MUST immediately verify my current map ID and coordinates from the Game State Information to prevent severe hallucinations about my location.
+- **Resource Management:** Avoid inefficient battles (e.g., against high-defense, low-EXP opponents) that drain PP for minimal gain.
+Running away is often the more strategic option to conserve resources for more important fights or exploration.
+- **Warp Carpet Anomaly:** The `WARP_CARPET_DOWN` tile at Union Cave (17, 3) was confusing.
+A manual 'Down' press failed due to a wall, but an automated path through the same tile succeeded in warping me.
+The exact mechanic is unclear and needs further investigation.
+- **Tool Context Awareness:** Tools like `select_battle_option` are context-specific and will fail if used when the required UI (e.g., the main battle menu) is not visible.
+Always verify the game state before calling a context-dependent tool.
+- **Agent UI Parsing Warning:** Agents can hallucinate the structure of a UI when parsing it from screen text.
+I must always verify an agent's core assumptions about the UI layout before trusting its code.
+Simple, robust parsing methods that rely on stable structural elements are superior to complex, brittle ones that rely on variable content.
+- **Agent Code Verification:** Agent-provided code, especially for UI parsing, must be critically scrutinized.
+The agent may hallucinate UI elements or structure (e.g., PP counters on the same line as a move name).
+Always verify the agent's core assumptions against direct observation of the screen text before implementing its code.
+Simple, observation-based logic is often more robust and reliable.

 # Game Mechanics & Systems
 - The Day/Night cycle is an important mechanic in this game, affecting events.